tebeka/recheck/README.md

 `receck` examines called to `regexp.*Compile*` and if the regular expression is a literal string - will check that it's valid.

+`recheck` will also examine lines that have a comment in the following format:

+    r.HandleFunc("/articles/{category}/{id:[0-9]+}", handler) // recheck:0

+Then number after "recheck:" is the argument to check (first one in this case)

 ## Install